-Global Arbitration Review is delighted to publish The Guide to Investment Treaty Protection and Enforcement.
+Global Arbitration Review is delighted to publish the second edition of The Guide to Investment Treaty Protection and Enforcement.

 For newcomers, GAR is the online home for international arbitration specialists.
-We tell them all they need to know about everything that matters.
+We tell them all they need to know about everything that matters in their chosen professional niche.

 We are perhaps best known for our news.
-But we also have a growing range of in-depth content, including books such as this one; retrospective regional reviews; conferences with a bit of flair; and time-saving workflow tools.
+But we also have a growing range of in-depth content, including books such as this one, retrospective regional reviews, conferences with a bit of flair, and time-saving workflow tools such as our database of arbitrators full of information nobody else has and our collection of arbitral awards.
 Do visit www.globalarbitrationreview.com to find out more.

 As the unofficial 'official journal' of international arbitration, we sometimes spot gaps in the literature before others.
-Recently it dawned on us that, despite the number of books on investment law, there was nothing focused resolutely on the practical side of those disputes.
+Some time ago it dawned on us that, despite the number of books on investment law, there was nothing focused resolutely on the practical side of those disputes.
 So we decided to make one.